 These updates stress the importance of preparing now for a reporting regime that demands more granular project-level documentation and clearer substantiation of research activities.

-• Expanded Section G – Business Component Information is required for most taxpayers (see exemptions):
+An expanded Section G – Business Component Information is required for most taxpayers (see exemptions), including:

-• Role-based wage allocation (direct research, supervision, support)
+- An allocation of wages by role (direct research, supervision, support)

 Certain taxpayers may always omit Section G, including: